Stellacore/peridetic/README.md

 	[CMake Build](#CMake-Build)
 	section

-* The full test suite may run using CTest as described in [CMake Build](#CMake-Build)
+* The full test suite may be run using CTest as described in [CMake Build](#CMake-Build)
 	Individual tests may be run independently (e.g. from command line or desktop).